Piper methysticum – Kava (plant)

 1 Piper methysticum plant (Hawaiian Black Stem cultivar)

-(If you have the green stem kava that is rumoured to be in Australia (NOT Piper auritum) we would love to buy or trade for one/many, please get in touch)
+(If you have the green stem kava that is rumoured to be in Australia (NOT Piper auritum) we would love to buy or trade for one or two, please get in touch)

 Only logged in customers who have purchased this product may leave a review.